hrlai/novelforestSG/README.md

 system; see [the `brms`
 homepage](https://github.com/paul-buerkner/brms#user-content-how-do-i-install-brms).
 This will take a few minutes so have a cup of hot beverage handy.

-Next, install the `novelforestSG` package:

-    install.packages("devtools")  # install prerequisite packages
-    devtools::install_github("hrlai/novelforestSG")

-We plan to make this package available in CRAN soon, so please check back later for installation using `install.packages("novelforestSG")`.

-Finally, you may access our dataset:

-    library(novelforestSG)
-    novelforest$data

-Because the predictor variables were log-transformed and then scale to zero mean and unit SD prior to modelling, you may wish to backtransform them to their original scales, simply by:

-    backtransform()

-For more information, see `?novelforest`.

 # Issues